Destiny 2: 2020 update

 In flight to the Tower, Ghost explains that he revived the Guardian to help protect humanity and reclaim lost worlds.
 After arriving in the Tower, Ghost tells the Guardian that the spherical object in the sky is the Traveler, which is where Ghost and their Light—their power—comes from.
-The Guardian then delivers the superconductor to the Titan Vanguard Zavala, who praises them on their work as a new Guardian and instructs them to meet the rest of the Vanguard and other allies.
-After meeting the Warlock Vanguard Ikora Rey, Ghost explains that there is no Hunter Vanguard as after the death of the former one, Cayde-6, no Hunter wants to take his place.
+The Guardian then delivers the superconductor to Vanguard Commander Zavala, who praises them for their work as a new Guardian and instructs them to meet the rest of the Vanguard and other allies.
+After meeting the Warlock Vanguard Ikora Rey, Ghost explains that there was no Hunter Vanguard as after the death of the former one, Cayde-6, no Hunter wanted to take his place (he would later be succeeded by Crow after the events of The Final Shape).
 They then meet a few other important core activity characters, such as the Drifter and Lord Shaxx, before returning to Zavala, who gives the Guardian their first official assignment; Han has tracked down Navôta and Zavala wants the Guardian in on the mission to take her out.
 The Guardian returns to the Cosmodrome to hunt down Navôta one last time, where they eliminate the Hive Wizard.
 With that success, the Guardian returns to Zavala, who congratulates them and informs them that after analyzing the superconductor, they can create the exotic submachine gun Riskrunner.
 Thus, the Guardian has begun their journey to become legend.